Chicago Special Needs Trust Lawyer

 With Kravets Law Group, your plan will support independence without risking benefits.
 We draft, fund, and coach trustees so the trust works as intended.
 Book a free consultation to create a special needs plan that brings clarity and peace of mind.

-Types Of Special Needs Trust Cases We Handle
+Types of Special Needs Trust Cases We Handle

 Families who care for loved ones with disabilities often face questions about how to provide for their future.
 A special needs trust can be a useful tool to protect assets while keeping eligibility for government programs in place, and your Chicago, IL special needs trust lawyer can help you create it.
 At Kravets Law Group, we’re ready to use our 10+ years of experience to protect your future and your legacy.
 Read on to see our services, and contact us today to get started.